 As defined by the NSF and NIH, the Responsible Conduct of Research is the practice of scientific investigation with integrity.
 The University oversees training of graduate and undergraduate students on the application of established professional norms and ethical principles in the performance of all activities related to scientific research, including those funded by federally sponsored grants.

-Chapman University maintains a Financial Conflict of Interest policy to promote objectivity in teaching and research and to ensure the appropriate management of actual, perceived or potential conflicts of interest by all senior or key research personnel conducting federally funded research.
+Chapman University maintains a Financial Conflict of Interest policy to promote objectivity in teaching and research and to ensure the appropriate management of actual, perceived or potential conflicts of interest by all senior or key research personnel conducting research.